[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Okay, first of all I’m going to assume you use Power Editor.
 I’ve said it over and over again, so hopefully you’ve listened to me by now.
 This is one of those features that — as of this moment — is not yet available in the main ad create tool.

-Note that this ad unit is only available when using two campaign objectives:
+Note that this ad unit is only available when using two The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery.:

 - Clicks to Website